-published by national governments worldwide.
+The GTED collects all publicly available data on TEs published by national governments worldwide.
 For each jurisdiction, it keeps record of the source of information - including the link to the respective website in those instances where information is published online.
-If governments do not publish such provision-level data Quantitative as well as qualitative data is collected. in their TE reports, but only some kind of aggregated Regarding the former, wherever available, the GTED contains revenue forgone estimates for individual TE Further, if governments report exclusively on specific provisions, taken from the most recent report.
-The kinds of TE only (such as tax incentives for investments, estimates in the GTED are always based on calculations or TEs on income taxes) the GTED presents data on using actual tax data from previous budget years, rather these areas alone - even if there is evidence from third than revenue forecasts or projections.
-In addition, data sources on the existence of TEs in other areas as well.
+Quantitative as well as qualitative data is collected.
+Regarding the former, wherever available, the GTED contains revenue forgone estimates for individual TE provisions, taken from the most recent report.
+The estimates in the GTED are always based on calculations using actual tax data from previous budget years, rather than revenue forecasts or projections.
+In addition, the GTED collects data on the number of beneficiaries, though only 21 governments publish any information of this kind.